This topic describes the architecture and data links in the workflow of Alibaba Cloud Realtime Compute for Apache Flink.

 - Stream processing

 Data streams continuously enter Realtime Compute for Apache Flink for real-time processing.
 At least one data stream must enter Realtime Compute for Apache Flink to trigger a Realtime Compute for Apache Flink job.
-In complex business scenarios, Realtime Compute for Apache Flink allows you to perform JOIN operations on the static data of data stores.Note For example, you can perform JOIN operations on DataHub and ApsaraDB for RDS data based on the primary key of streaming data.
+In complex business scenarios, Realtime Compute for Apache Flink allows you to perform JOIN operations on the static data of data stores.Note For example, you can perform JOIN operations on DataHub and ApsaraDB RDS data based on the primary key of streaming data.

 - Real-time integration

 Realtime Compute for Apache Flink can directly write the result data of stream processing into the destination data store.
-Realtime Compute for Apache Flink integrates Alibaba Cloud ecosystems such as OLTP (for example, ApsaraDB for RDS), NoSQL (for example, Tablestore), OLAP (for example, AnalyticDB for MySQL), Message Queue (for example, DataHub and ONS), and MassiveStorage (for example, OSS and MaxCompute).
+Realtime Compute for Apache Flink integrates Alibaba Cloud ecosystems such as OLTP (for example, ApsaraDB RDS), NoSQL (for example, Tablestore), OLAP (for example, AnalyticDB for MySQL), Message Queue (for example, DataHub and ONS), and MassiveStorage (for example, OSS and MaxCompute).
 This minimizes the end-to-end data latency and complexity of data links and ensures real-time data processing.

 - Data consumption